tytydraco/yessleep/out/I_work_at_a_café_and_we_saw_something_on_our_drive_thru_camera.md

 That was, depending on the size, two shots of espresso and steamed milk made mostly of foam.
 No sweetener, no flavors.
 Just foamy espresso.
 A café staple.
 "Yes, we do."

 "Oh good because that is what I usually get from Tom Thumb."
 The customer replied.
 I sighed loudly.
-Tom Thumb (well, I guess it is Cumberland Farms now, but I am going to resist that change like the stubborn i is a gas station, for those of you that don't know, and most gas station coffee titles their sweet coffee flavor as "cappuccino."
+Tom Thumb (well, I guess it is Cumberland Farms now, but I am going to resist that change).
+Ii is a gas station chain, for those of you that don't know, and most gas station coffee titles their sweet coffee flavor as "cappuccino."
 It isn't a cappuccino though, not even close.

 So the customer did *not* expect a foamy espresso, but a sweet drip coffee of some kind.
 Penny didn't know that.
 "Awesome!
 What size?"